 In the normal course of business, we are subject to examination by tax authorities throughout the world.
-We are generally no longer subject to U.S. federal tax examinations for years before 2014, state and local income tax examinations for years before 2017, and non-U.S. income tax examinations for years before 2011.
-In 2019, we filed U.S. federal amended returns for 2012 and 2013 for additional research and development tax credits that are subject to examination.
+We are generally no longer subject to U.S. federal tax examinations for years before 2014, except for additional 2012 and 2013 research and